 During the winter months, the mild weather invites residents to enjoy outdoor activities in the city's 41 parks, eight golf courses and 65 miles of walking and bicycling trails (the city's goal is to have a park within a half mile of every neighborhood).
 During the summer, temperatures can reach 110 degrees (with very, very little humidity), and most activity moves to air-conditioned indoor spaces.

 Lake Mead, 112 miles long and the largest reservoir in the U.S., is why many people live and retire here.
 The lake attracts boaters, fishermen, swimmers, hikers and campers.
-Unfortunately, though, the reservoir may not be able to sustain as much activity going forward.
-The water level fluctuates depending on the Colorado snowpack and other factors.
-In 2021, the water dropped to its lowest level since 1937, and scientists say the reservoir may never refill to its 1983 level when it was considered full.
+Unfortunately, though, the reservoir may not be able to sustain as much activity going forward as the water level continues to drop.
+Experts say the reservoir probably never refill to its 1983 level when it was considered full.